-Happy New Year!
-Welcome to the Vintage Kitchen shop.
-Here you'll find an ever-evolving assortment of curated vintage and antique kitchenware dating from the 1800s to the 1970s.
+Welcome!
+Here In The Vintage Kitchen shop, you'll find an ever-evolving assortment of curated vintage and antique kitchenware dating from the 1800s to the 1970s.

-We are a small but mighty shop determined to tell interesting stories about items that make your space come alive.
-With a nod towards classic design and colorful character, you'll discover timeless pieces that float flawlessly between decades making them eternally stylish no matter what the time period.
+We are a small but mighty shop determined to tell interesting stories from history about heirlooms that make your space come alive.
+With a nod towards classic design and colorful character, you'll discover timeless pieces that float flawlessly between decades, making them eternally stylish no matter what the time period.

 New items added weekly!
 Gift cards available here.